SupeR19902/x720/README.md

 sudo nano /etc/systemd/network/16-bond0-add-eth.network
 ```

 Split these in two files for ActiveBackup, one with PrimarySlave and the other not...
-(Name=eth0 or eth1 instead of e*)
+(Name=eth0 and eth1 instead of e*)

 ```
 [Match]